berke-a/conduit-implementation/README.md

 ### `npm start`

-### After these steps hopefully site will ayaga kalkcak.
+### After these steps hopefully site will hopefully run.